fabianlindfors/reshape/src/docs/actions/add-index.md

 - Indexes are created concurrently to avoid blocking
 - The index is immediately available after the start phase
 - For unique indexes, existing data must not have duplicates
-- Plain column references are automatically rewritten to the temporary column when a column is being migrated in the same migration, so indexing a column added or altered by an earlier action works as expected
-- Expressions and `where` predicates are passed to Postgres as written, so they reference the table's real columns
+- Expressions and `where` predicates are passed to Postgres as written rather than being resolved by Reshape, so they reference the table's real columns.
+Avoid referencing a column which is being altered or renamed in the same migration: `alter_column` replaces the column rather than modifying it in place, so creating the index can fail, and an index that is created may be dropped again when the migration is completed